deftio/fifostr/dev/fifostr-todo.md

 -override all __add__ etc functions so behaves correctly -check all functions have comments
-- usable documentation for when I forget how this works -check patterns can use strings or regexes or function -user_func(x) --> bool e.g. []
+- usable documentation for when I forget how this works (done) check patterns can use strings or regexes or function -user_func(x) --> bool e.g. []
 -check Python 2.7+ and Python 3+ compatibility with tests -.eqHead, .eqTail, .eq --> accept str or regex?
 -test pattern add/del/triggers
+operator overloads

+#features list
+head
+tail
+eqhead
+eqtail
+add/del/get pattern
+clear all patterns
+get/setPattern Active/Inactive
+operators support slicing, indexing